albinjal/CS4240-Reproduction-Project/BLOGPOST.md

 All in all, the VQGAN model is a powerful tool for generating high quality images using vector quantization in the autoencoder architecture together with a discriminator.
 The code above is written in PyTorch, whereas the code on the github page was written in pytorch lightning so we also changed the framework.

 ## Running the Paper's VQGAN + Transformer on old data

+To verify the claims of the original paper, we decided to run multiple experiments on the COCO dataset which is also used by the authors.

 Explain how to run the original code on the old dataset.
 Also explain why COCO and the motivation.